-We put on fashionable neon safety vests with a giant “L,” leave the parking lot, and head out for a long ride on the traffic congested roads.
-Shifting on Sally seems much easier now and we get lots of start and stop practice in traffic.
+We put on fashionable neon safety vests with a giant “L,” leave the parking lot and head out for a long ride on the traffic-congested roads.
+Shifting on Sally seems much easier now and we get lots of starts and stop practice in traffic.
 It’s Friday and school is out for the weekend.

 When we hit the open road it is exhilarating, the speeds make riding the bike less labour intensive and there’s more time to think about what you are doing.
 It’s easier to focus on the road and the other drivers.
 People are generally respectful and give us a wide berth (maybe it’s the giant “L” we are wearing).
 As we pass other cyclists they wave and signal; we pass some former students and they give us the thumbs up.

 We head out past the city and onto rural roads.
 This is what I’ve been waiting for.
 Why spend your time in a smelly, dirty city full of cars when you can enjoy the sun, sights and sweet smells outside of the city.
 I think back to a few years earlier and a conversation I had with dP’s niece and her girlfriend.
 They encouraged me to get my motorcycle license after they’d ridden to Alberta from B.C.
 You are better able to interact with your environment on a motorcycle and enjoy the travel experience more.
 She was right.
 I thought about this as a hawk flew over us.

 At the end of the journey, I was a little sad to leave because the class was a lot of fun.
 I passed, which means I am now officially: a beginner.
 I don’t feel comfortable riding on my own or even doing the motorcycle test, but I’m certainly comfortable going out with dP on the weekends and practicing my skills.